chimera-linux/cports/Packaging.md

   syntax supports custom license IDs via `custom:somename`.
 While this is not a part of the SPDX license expression specification, it can be used to cover e.g. dual license software with a custom and standard license via something like `custom:foo OR BSD-3-Clause`.
+Metapackages should always use license `custom:meta`.
+Packages with custom licenses should use `custom:packagename`, and properly install the license.
 * `pkgname` *(str)* The primary package name, must match template name.
 * `pkgver` *(str)* The package version, applies to all subpackages.
 Must follow the correct format for the `apk` package manager.